 General information about overlaps between applications and grants

 Your application must not cover costs for purposes that are already funded by the Swedish Research Council or any other funding body.
 Overlaps with other grants or applications may impact on the grant amount you are awarded, or be a reason for us to reject your application.

 What grants may I apply for simultaneously from the Swedish Research Council?

 You may only submit one application for this grant under this call.
-The table below shows information and restrictions on the grants you may apply for during the same year.
-Please note that you cannot simultaneously apply for an undirected project grant in natural and engineering sciences, humanities and social sciences, or educational sciences.
-On the other hand, you may apply for project grants with another focus (examples for 2021 are virus and virus-caused disease conditions, 3R, development research, and artistic research), but only for another project concept.
+Further information about the grants you may apply for during the same year are shown in on the page Several grants simultaneously Opens in new window..
+Please note that you cannot simultaneously apply for an undirected project grant in humanities and social sciences, natural and engineering sciences, or educational sciences.
+On the other hand, you may apply for project grants with a different focus (examples for 2022 are 3R and development research), but for another project concept.

 What requirements apply if I already have a grant from the Swedish Research Council?